 In most of the research, it is implied that the key factor is finding a combination of skills and methods that work for each person... and none of the methods will work if the person isn't willing to try them.

-When seeking self-care strategies for stress, it is helpful to start with basic self-care practices.
+When seeking self-care strategies for stress, it is helpful to start with basic self-care practices; mainly sleep, nutrition and exercise.
 Attention to the essentials (or a lack of) can make or break the severity of any other symptoms.

 After tending to the basics, your stress reduction plan will require digging deeper into your own personal needs and situation.
 The good news is there is a wide body of growing research on effective stress reduction techniques.